 You can always eat a cookie alone, with or without milk, or try these ideas that don’t even need a recipe to follow, they’re so easy:

 - Ice cream sandwiches—two cookies, and a big scoop of your favorite flavor in between, like chocolate gelato with peanut butter swirl (now there’s an amazing idea…)

 - Cookie sundaes—put one cookie in a bowl, scoop ice cream on top, then top with chocolate syrup or chocolate shavings, whipped cream, a cherry, and sprinkles or crumbled cookie on top.

 - Cookie milkshakes—in a blender, add two cookies, 1 cup ice cream (chocolate, vanilla, or your favorite flavor), and 1/2 cup of milk.
 Blend until smooth, then serve in a glass, topped with whipped cream and a crumbled cookie.

-For more ideas, see also: my menu inspiration for a Comfort Food Feast
+For more ideas, also check out menu inspiration for a Comfort Food Feast.